-Undiagnosed Mystery Illness and How to Proceed When Every Lead Has Failed
+Undiagnosed Mystery Illness: When Every Lead Has Failed

-As a concerned mother and registered nurse, I am sharing the story of my adult son's mystery illness with the hope that it will yield some leads that might help us figure out his undiagnosed illness.
-The more I read and research, the more I'm learning that mystery diagnoses are not uncommon and that many people have a lifetime of suffering and unanswered questions about what is wrong with them.
+As a concerned mother and registered nurse, I'm sharing the story of my adult son's mystery illness (he was 28 at time of symptom onset, now 30).
+The more I read and research, the more I learn mystery diagnoses aren't uncommon and many people have a lifetime of suffering and unanswered questions and never a firm diagnosis.

-This illness has taken him to a debilitated state in less than one year.
-He is a husband, father, law enforcer, and military reservist, who has been on medical disability since June of this year.
-He, like many others who suffer in this capacity, is in need of answers so that he can continue to care for his growing family and return to the work force and regain his quality of life by ending the daily suffering.
+This illness took him to a debilitated state in less than one year.
+He's a husband, father, law enforcer, and military reservist.
+He went on medical disability in June of 2018 and continues unable to work due to constant fatigue and pain.
+He, like many others who suffer in this capacity, needs answers so he can care for his growing family, return to the workforce, and regain his quality of life by ending the daily suffering.

-With permission from my son, I am writing this article with the the hope of it going viral to the degree that it falls into the expert hands of someone who might be able to identify a diagnosis that could ultimately lead to a successful treatment plan.
-I will continue to write articles based on any findings, so that others can benefit from this research.
+With his permission, I'm writing this article with the hope it can go viral and fall into the expert hands of a medical professional or researcher who can identify a diagnosis and ultimately, a successful treatment plan.
+I'll continue to edit this article based on any findings so others can benefit from this research as well.

-I have listed below, every test and procedure that has taken place during the worst stages of his illness that started in March 2018 to the present day.
+I've listed below, every test and procedure that's taken place during the worst and current stages of his illness that started in March 2018 and continues to the present day.

 Background and Medical History

-Until about a year ago, my 29-year-old son was a strong and healthy individual with no known health issues, allergies, addictions, or bad habits.
+Before the onset of this disease process, my son was a strong and healthy individual with no known health issues, allergies, addictions, or bad habits.
 He eats a healthy diet, is fit, athletic, college-educated, and in good mental health.
-His only complaint was ongoing heartburn and acid reflux, that started in mid 2013.
+His only complaint was ongoing heartburn and acid reflux, that started in mid-2013.
 To look at most of his laboratory findings and overall physical assessment, he presents clinically, as a healthy individual.